- Download our Moving to Chile Guide (PDF)

 Most expats find moving to Chile an easy transition.
 Not only is it a modern, stable and relatively wealthy country that offers expats a great quality of life, it also has plenty to offer culturally speaking.
-The incredible length of Chile also provides much variation in terrain as one moves south, leaving expats will plenty of natural beauty to explore.
+The incredible length of Chile also provides much variation in terrain as one moves south, leaving expats with plenty of natural beauty to explore.

 Living in Chile as an expat

 Santiago, Chile's vibrant capital, is an incredibly picturesque city.
 High-rise buildings, shopping centres and sprawling urban developments are set against the spectacular backdrop of the Andes Mountains.
 The city is a regional business hub.
 It generates a large portion of the country's GDP and is home to the regional headquarters for many multinational companies.
-Santiago also has an extensive transport network with a great subway and bus system connecting all parts of the city.
+Santiago also has an extensive transport network, with a great subway and bus system connecting all parts of the city.

 Expats looking to work in Chile will do well to search for job opportunities in the agriculture, mining, finance and tourism sectors of the Chilean economy.
 Chile has both excellent public and private healthcare available for expats.
-The healthcare system is the best in South America and standards are generally high, although less so in rural areas.
+The healthcare system is the best in South America, and standards are generally high, although less so in rural areas.